SkylerPIlot/Barbarians-Assault-Personal-Bests/README.md

 # Barbarian Assault Personal Bests
 This Plugin serves to replicate the function of the normal barbarian assault plugin function as well as adding the ability to use the following commands.
-!pb barbarian assault
+!ba barbarian assault
-!pb ba healer
+!ba ba healer
-!pb ba collector
+!ba ba collector
-!pb ba defender
+!ba ba defender
 !pb ba attacker

 The time saved into each one is based on the time shown after w10 is completed and the ability to be saved into a role specific pb can be